castanedadiego/BlackJack_Algos/README.md

 There are two approaches to this problem, Graph Path-Finding Optimization and Dynamic Programming,  both of which are covered in this repo.

 Using the graph approach: each graph node represents the deck state of # of cards already dealt.
 Connections between nodes will be made if its possible to, in one round, go from node A to node B. Edges' weights will be the outcome of the round (-1 for a win, 0 for a draw, or 1 for a loss).
 The resulting graph will be a Directed Acyclic Graph.
 We then run the Floyd-Warshall algorithm to find the shortest distance between any node pairs.
 For practical purposes, we lastly run methods to get the most profitable path starting from the undealt deck and the hit/stand stategy one would need to employ to traverse such path.

+To use it yourself:
+1. Install dependencies with npm install on directory.
+2. Run bj_graph_dp.js on node
+3. The optimal path and strategy are properties of the object called "a". the tbacks property shows the optimal path, and hits shows the # of hits in each round to reach such path.